Acts 28

-Acts 28 is the twenty-eighth (and also the last) chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-It records the journey of Paul from Malta to Italy until finally settled in Rome.
+Acts 28 is the twenty-eighth and final chapter of the Acts of the Apostles in the New Testament of the Bible.
+It records the journey of Paul from Malta to Italy until he is at last settled in Rome.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-The original text was written in Koine Greek and is divided into 31 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: